creatvie-introvert/wordweaver/README.md

 **Dark Theme**

-The dark theme features a deep charcoal background paried with light neutral tones for text and interface contrast. a muted lavender-blue provides visual focus without causing strain.
-This palette was selected to reduce glare and omprove readability in low-light environments while maintaining a professional, modern tone.
+The dark theme features a deep charcoal background paired with light neutral tones for text and interface contrast. a muted lavender-blue provides visual focus without causing strain.
+This palette was selected to reduce glare and improve readability in low-light environments while maintaining a professional, modern tone.

 ![Dark Theme Colour Palette](docs/design-choices/dark-colour-scheme.png)

 ![Dark Theme Contrast Grid](docs/design-choices/dark-theme-contrast-grid.png)

 ### Images
-The project's visuals were kept clean and purposeful to suport usability and accessibility.
+The project's visuals were kept clean and purposeful to support usability and accessibility.
 The only raster image used was the custom WordWeaver logo, which was designed to reflect the game's whimsical and intellectual nature.
 The logo features a feather quill, sparkles, and stylised crossword tiles to subtly reinforce the game's word puzzle theme.

 All functional icons (such as Help, Info, and Theme Toggle) were implemented using inlive SVGs to maintain visual sharpness and scalability across all screen sizes.
 SVGs were chosen for their accessibility benefits and performance efficiency, ensuring consistent styling and fast loading without relying on external icon libraries.

-Together, the imagery reinforced the brand's playful yet focused tone while maintainig a minimal and distraction-free interface.
+Together, the imagery reinforced the brand's playful yet focused tone while maintaining a minimal and distraction-free interface.

 ### Responsiveness
 WordWeaver was designed and developed with a mobile-first approach to ensure usability across a range of devices.
 The layout and interface dynamically adapts to diffferent screen sizes and orientations, providing an optimal experience on smartphones, tablets, and desktop browsers.

 During development, responsive behaviour was implemented using CSS media queries and flexible layout techniques.
-Key interface elements such as buttons, grid sizes, and typography dscaled appropriately based on the user's viewport, and modals adjusted to remain legible and centred.
+Key interface elements such as buttons, grid sizes, and typography scaled appropriately based on the user's viewport, and modals adjusted to remain legible and centred.

 The table below outlines the breakpoints that were used throughout the project to guide layout and design decisions: